percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 it sends a DTLS `Finished` message to the endpoint.
 The `MediaKeys` message includes the selected cipher (i.e. protection profile), MKI [@!RFC3711] value (if any), SRTP master keys, and SRTP master salt values.
 The key distributor **MUST** use the same association identifier in the `MediaKeys` message as is used in the `TunneledDtls` messages for the given endpoint.

-The key distributor, can use the certificate of the endpoint and correlate that with signaling information to know which conference this session is associated with.
-The key distributor informs the media distributor of which conference this session is associated by sending a globally unique conference identifier in the `conf_id` attribute of the `MediaKeys`.
+The key distributor uses the certificate fingerprint of the endpoint along with the `tls_id` value received in the `sdp_tls_id` extension to determine which conference a given DTLS association is associated.

 The key distributor **MUST** select a cipher that is supported by both the endpoint and the media distributor to ensure proper HBH operations.

+When the DTLS association between the endpoint and the key distributor is terminated, regardless of which entity initiated the termination, the key distributor **MUST** send an `EndpointDisconnect` message with the association identifier assigned to the endpoint to the media distributor.

+## Versioning Considerations

+All messages for an established tunnel **MUST** utilize the same version value.

+Since the media distributor sends the first message over the tunnel, it effectively establishes the version of the protocol to be used.
+If that version is not supported by the key distributor, it **MUST** discard the message, transmit an `UnsupportedVersion` message, and close the TLS connection.

+The media distributor **MUST** take note of the version received in an `UnsupportedVersion` message and use that version when attempting to re-establish a failed tunnel connection.
+Note that it is not necessary for the media distributor to understand the newer version of the protocol to understand that the first message received is `UnsupportedVersion`.
+The media distributor can determine from the first two octets received what the version number is and that the message is `UnsupportedVersion`.
+The rest of the data received, if any, would be discarded and the connection closed (if not already closed).

 # Tunneling Protocol